obsidian-community/obsidian-hub/02 - Community Expansions/02.05 All Community Expansions/Plugins/frontmatter-modified-date.md

 %% ----- Do not edit this section ----- %%

-# Update modified field on edit
+# Update modified date

 Plugin ID: `frontmatter-modified-date`
 Links: [GitHub repository](https://github.com/alangrainger/obsidian-frontmatter-modified-date) or [<button id=HH>Open in Obsidian</button>](obsidian://show-plugin?id=frontmatter-modified-date)
 Developed by: [[alangrainger]]
 Mobile compatible: [[Mobile-compatible plugins|Yes]]

 Automatically update a frontmatter modified date field when you modify your note.
 This will not use the filesystem time, but only when you modify the file through Obsidian.
+Optionally store a history of edit times.

 %% ----- Do not edit anything above this line ----- %%